Altice USA (NYSE:ATUS) Price Target Cut to $3.00

-Altice USA (NYSE:ATUS – Get Rating) had its price target dropped by investment analysts at Pivotal Research from $4.50 to $3.00 in a research report issued on Friday, The Fly reports.
-Pivotal Research’s price target would indicate a potential upside of 1.01% from the stock’s previous close.
+Altice USA (NYSE:ATUS – Get Rating) had its price objective trimmed by Loop Capital from $12.00 to $3.00 in a report issued on Thursday, The Fly reports.

 Altice USA, Inc engages in the provision of broadband, pay television, telephony services, proprietary content, and advertising services.
 Its brands include Optimum, Suddenlink, Optimum Mobile, Altice Business, News 12 Networks, Cheddar News, a4 Advertising, and i24 News.
 The company was founded by Patrick Drahi in 2001 and is headquartered in Long Island City, NY.